 Eosinophils are a type of white blood cell.
-These white blood cells help to protect the body from certain types of infections and are involved in allergic responses.
-Eosinophils are created in the bone and move through the body in the blood.
+They help protect the body from certain types of infections.
+They’re also involved in allergic reactions.
+Eosinophils are made in the bone.
+They move through the body in the blood.

-Sometimes the cause of eosinophilia is not known.
+Sometimes the cause is unknown.

 Risk Factors TOP

-Your doctor will ask about your symptoms and medical history.
-A physical exam will be done.
-You may be referred to a blood specialist.
+The doctor will ask about your symptoms and health history.
+You may have:

 American Academy of Allergy, Asthma, and Immunology